Interfaith Series - Throughout the year

 Equinox is a nonprofit agency in Albany NY.
 They provide comprehensive treatment and services in Albany County.
 Their annual Thanksgiving Day Community Dinner serves more than 9,000 people who are lonely, homebound or homeless.
 Thousands of volunteers are needed to assist with coordination, food preparation, meal delivery, and clean-up.
-This is the second year we will provide volunteers to serve this great cause.
-Last year we took 15 volunteers consisting of students, staff and faculty.
-We hope to double participation this year.
-This effort will be done in partnership with the college's Circle K Club.
+This is the second year we have provided volunteers to serve this great cause.
+In 2011, we took 15 volunteers consisting of students, staff and faculty.
+This effort was done in partnership with the college's Circle K Club.

 Joseph's House is a non profit agency in Troy, NY, dedicated to helping the homeless.
-The Hudson Valley community will organize a drive for needed items at Joseph's House and will also plan for volunteers to prepare a meal for residents of the shelter.
+The Hudson Valley community organized a drive for needed items at Joseph's House and also provided volunteers who prepared a meal for residents of the shelter.

 In the late summer of 2011, Schoharie County was devastated by Hurricane Irene.
-There are still many people in need more than a year later.
-In partnership with Catholic Charities of the Diocese of Albany, NY, the college community will help satisfy these needs by taking a group of volunteers to help with building, clean-up, and provide any other needed service.
-We hope to mobilize this effort on campus through Hudson Valley's Habitat Club and Circle K. The college community will also do drives to collect needed items for victims such as clean drinking water.
-We hope to collaborate with the College of St. Rose and Russell Sage College in this effort.
+There were still many people in need more than a year later.
+In partnership with Catholic Charities of the Diocese of Albany, NY, the college community helped satisfy these needs by taking a group of volunteers to help with building, clean-up, and provided any other needed service.
+This effort was mobilized on campus through Hudson Valley's Habitat Club and Circle K. The college community also did drives to collect needed items for victims, such as clean drinking water.
+We were able to collaborate with the College of St. Rose and Russell Sage College in this effort.